-Figure 2: pictures of the three different fastening solutions tested : a standard screwed clamp holding the panel frame from it upper surface (left picture), a clip PowAR Snap S (middle picture) and a clip PowAR Cinch (left picture).
+Figure 2: pictures of the three different fastening solutions tested : a standard screwed clamp holding the panel frame from it upper surface (left picture), a clip PowAR Snap S (middle picture) and a clip PowAR Cinch (right picture).
 Both clips are holding the panel frame from its lower surface.

 A standard screwed clamp composed of an aluminum T shaped clamp and a bolt, pressing on the top surface of the PV panel frame.
 This clamp is a commercial type with a design very popular in the PV industry.
 The supporting rail design tested is a U shape with an opening of 22 mm.
 The assembly and the maintenance process require a torque controlled ranch.
 We use the recommended values here.

-A specific product from ARaymond Network2, the PowAR Snap S, composed of spring steel clip that fastens directly the bottom surface of the PV panel onto the supporting rail.
+A specific product from ARaymond Network, the PowAR Snap S, composed of spring steel clip that fastens directly the bottom surface of the PV panel onto the supporting rail.
 The supporting rail design tested is a U shape with an opening of 22 mm width.
 The assembly process does not require any tool.
 No maintenance is required.
 The Clip provides as well the electric bonding between the PV panel frame and the rail.

-A specific product from ARaymond Network2, the PowAR Cinch, composed of spring steel clip that fastens directly the bottom surface of the PV panel onto the supporting rail.
+A specific product from ARaymond Network, the PowAR Cinch, composed of spring steel clip that fastens directly the bottom surface of the PV panel onto the supporting rail.
 The supporting rail design tested has a square section with an opening of 25 mm width.
 The assembly process does not require any tool.
 No maintenance is required.
 The Clip provides as well the electric bonding between the PV panel frame and the rail.